chef-boneyard/chef-web-docs-2016/README.md

 The source of the Chef Documentation, located at http://docs.opscode.com/

+This README focuses on people who want to contribute to the Chef documentation.

 ## Setting Up

 First, read [CONTRIBUTING](CONTRIBUTING).

+Next, read the style guide: http://docs.opscode.com/style_guide.html

+Sphinx is the authoring tool used by chef-docs: http://sphinx-doc.org/

 Fork & Clone repo to your own account://